richvigorito/dev-challenges/README.md

 # Dev Challenges

 Welcome to **Dev Challenges**, a collection of weekly coding challenges designed for small teams or groups to solve in a fun, quick, and collaborative setting.
-Each challenge is designed to be completed in about an hour or so, making it a perfect way to wind down after work or to spark some friendly competition.
+Each challenge is designed to be completed in about anywhere between 15 mins to an hour max, making it a perfect way to wind down after work or to spark some friendly competition.

 The challenges will be released weekly and come in different formats: head-to-head races, question/answer games, and collaborative problem-solving challenges.
 These are not long, drawn-out projects — they're quick, dirty, and hopefully enjoyable while still being a little thought-provoking.
+My hope people subscribe and can be a fun team building exercise (and allows me to do little mini programs in languages I dont get to program everyday).

 ## 🆕 Latest Challenge